Schoolism interview: www.youtube.com/watch?v=SIjrSSgmUc

 Q: What types of classes would you recommend?

 I really loved taking classes at Concept Design Academy: http://conceptdesignacad.com/.
+(The classes fill up the first day they're available for sign-up, so add yourself to the email list for an early signup time!).
 Overall the teachers were smart, knew what they were talking about, and gave decent critiques most of the time.
 Out of all the places I've taken classes at, they had the best options.
 LAAFA is another great place for classes: http://laafa.org/classes/.
 I took one with Vadim Zanginan and Ramon Hutardo and learned so much from both of them!
 For online classes, Schoolism and CGMA are great options.
 Also, I'm seeing more and more artists I admire offering mentorships and classes- so look around for those as well!
 (Kalen Chock has a great mentorship if you're interested in concept art: http://www.robotpencil.net/mentorship/#mentorship-page)

 Also, please be wary about classes that you enroll in.
 Just because it is an accredited institution (college, for example) and the class costs $$ does not mean the teacher knows what they are talking about.
 It could be damaging to have instruction from a teacher who will lead you in the wrong direction.
 Do research on teachers- where they have worked and more importantly what their portfolio looks like- that will be the extent that they can teach you.